mrousavy/react-native-mmkv/README.md

 * `id`: The MMKV instance's ID.
 If you want to use multiple instances, use different IDs.
 For example, you can separate the global app's storage and a logged-in user's storage. (required if `path` or `encryptionKey` fields are specified, otherwise defaults to: `'mmkv.default'`)
 * `path`: The MMKV instance's root path.
 By default, MMKV stores file inside `$(Documents)/mmkv/`.
 You can customize MMKV's root directory on MMKV initialization (documentation: [iOS](https://github.com/Tencent/MMKV/wiki/iOS_advance#customize-location) / [Android](https://github.com/Tencent/MMKV/wiki/android_advance#customize-location))
 * `encryptionKey`: The MMKV instance's encryption/decryption key.
 By default, MMKV stores all key-values in plain text on file, relying on iOS's/Android's sandbox to make sure the file is encrypted.
 Should you worry about information leaking, you can choose to encrypt MMKV. (documentation: [iOS](https://github.com/Tencent/MMKV/wiki/iOS_advance#encryption) / [Android](https://github.com/Tencent/MMKV/wiki/android_advance#encryption))
+* `webFallbackStorage`: An alternative storage solution conforming to the `Storage` type.
+This is utilized as a fallback for web environments when, for instance, a user disables `localStorage` in their browser.
+This feature enables your application to manage such situations gracefully, offering eg. in-memory storage as an alternative (see example below).
+Please note that this property is optional; by default, an error will be thrown in case of a disabled localStorage.

 ### Set